Patrick Heron Watson: Later life

 Watson completed his military service at Woolwich and Aldershot, continuing in his role of Surgeon to the Royal Artillery.

 He recovered and returned to Edinburgh to teach surgery at the university, that department then being based at High School Yards.
 Although he had hoped to become Professor of Military Surgery that role was abandoned in 1856.
 He also lectured at the Edinburgh Extramural School of Medicine at Surgeons' Hall.
 In the Royal Infirmary he acted as assistant to the Professor of Surgery James Miller, whose daughter Elizabeth he married.
 On Miller's death Heron Watson took on his father-in-law's large and lucrative practice.

+In 1857 Watson was elected a member of the Harveian Society of Edinburgh and served as president in 1885.

 In 1860, over and above his academic role, he took on the role of assistant surgeon at the Edinburgh Royal Infirmary.
 In 1860 he was also elected to the Aesculapian Club.
 In 1863 he was promoted to full surgeon, a role he then held for 15 years.
 During this time, he was one of Arthur Conan Doyle's teachers along with Joseph Bell, who ultimately became the inspirations for Dr. John Watson and Sherlock Holmes, respectively.

 From 1865 to 1904 he was also a surgeon at Chalmers Hospital in Edinburgh (just west of the Royal Infirmary).

 In the admission period of autumn 1870 he was one of the first to permit women to attend his extra mural classes in surgery.
 He stood alone in this role for sixteen years until his pupil, Sophia Jex-Blake, opened a college specifically for women.

 In 1877 he stood for the chair of Clinical Surgery in Edinburgh University, but was beaten (alleged due to his opposition to specialisation) by Thomas Annandale.
 Nevertheless, he holds an important part in the history of surgery, making advances both in thyroid excision, excision of the knee joint, amputation and in abdominal operations.
 However, as with many contemporaries he was not a follower of his former student companion, Joseph Lister's use of antiseptic, and as a result, many simple procedures ended in failure.

 In 1879 he helped to found the Edinburgh Dental Hospital, also being one of its directors.
 Here, too, he encouraged female students to join, with Lillian Lindsay becoming the first woman to graduate in Dentistry in the UK (1895).

 He also had long-running disputes with other Edinburgh medical figures, such as Henry Littlejohn.